humanoid-path-planner/hpp-bezier-com-traj/README.md

 ```

-The found centroidal trajectory is accessible from the returned object:
+The found centroidal trajectory is accessible from the returned object, only if the problem
+was feasible
 ```
 res.c_of_t # a bezier curve object describing the com trajectory